SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 1. Per-minute rate limiterOne token bucket per user — sustained rate plus burst capacity from the table above.
 This is abuse protection, not a product gate: thresholds are sized so legitimate workloads never approach them.All tiers

-2. Daily search budgetEvery tier carries one: 100 search calls per day on Free and 5,000 on Premium, each per seat; 50,000 on Team and 500,000 on Company, pooled across the organisation — every seat draws from one shared counter, and a refusal says so.
+2. Daily search budgetEvery tier carries one: 100 search calls per day on Free, 750 on Solo, and 5,000 on Premium, each per seat; 50,000 on Team and 500,000 on Company, pooled across the organisation — every seat draws from one shared counter, and a refusal says so.
 Paid budgets are abuse ceilings sized well above legitimate workloads, not product gates.All tiers

-3. Concurrency capA ceiling on simultaneous in-flight requests per user: 1 on Free, 4 on Premium, 16 on Team, 64 on Company.
+3. Concurrency capA ceiling on simultaneous in-flight requests per user: 2 on Free, 3 on Solo, 4 on Premium, 16 on Team, 64 on Company.
 Parallel fan-out from your AI client counts against it — serialise calls if you hit it.All tiers

 Burst capacity is generous (≈ 100 seconds of full-throttle calls) so well-behaved AI clients rarely see cap_exceeded.
 If yours is hitting a limit, the cause is almost always parallel fan-out without coordination — serialise calls or reduce concurrency.